OKAMURA Masashi Professor

 List of current research topics

-Elucidation of the pathogenic mechanism of fowl typhoid
+• Elucidation of pathogenic mechanisms of fowl typhoid/pullorum disease

-Related industries Poultry Industry, Animal Health and Public Health, Pharmaceutical products (vaccines etc.) for animals, Food Safety
+Related industries Poultry/livestock industry, Animal Health, Pharmaceutical products (vaccines etc.) for animals, Food Safety

-Affiliated academic society The Japanese Society of Veterinary Science, The Japanese Society on Poultry Diseases, Japanese Society for Bacteriology, Japanese Society of Food Microbiology, Japan Society of Veterinary Epidemiology, Japanese Society of Zoo and Wildlife Medicine
+Affiliated academic society The Japanese Society of Veterinary Science, The Japanese Society on Poultry Diseases, Japanese Society for Bacteriology, Japan Society of Veterinary Epidemiology, Japanese Society of Zoo and Wildlife Medicine, Japanese Society of Food Microbiology

 Academic background 1992-1998: BVSc in Kitasato University School of Veterinary Medicine and Animal Sciences